rcmdnk/homebrew-file/docs/usage.rst

 You can use a nest of ``file``, too.
 The relative path starts from the parent file's directory.

+You can also use nested ``main``, though it should be no more than once in one Brewfile.

 For the path, such ``~`` is translated into ``$HOME``, and any environmental variables can be used.